ztoumia/ztoumia/README.md

 ** Developer • Craftsman • Clean Code Enthusiast **

-I'm a backend developer driven by software craftsmanship, clean architecture, and the pursuit of elegant code.
+I'm an indie full-stack developer,  driven by software craftsmanship, clean architecture, and the pursuit of elegant code.
+Every project I take on is crafted from the ground up, from planning and designing to solving real-world problems with clean, thoughtful code.
-I believe great engineering is not only about shipping features — it’s about writing code that feels *alive*, *evolutive*, and *intentional*.

 ---
 ### 🧰 Language and tools